thewmh/wizardunicorn.ninja/frontend-masters/deep-javascript-foundations.md

 ### Understanding Features

+**"If a feature is sometimes useful and sometimes dangerous and if there is a better option then always use the better option". -- Doug Crawford**

+But what is useful and what is dangerous?
+Only what Doug thinks is useful or dangerous?
+Is there a universal definition for what is useful or dangerous?
+And what about 'better option'?
+How is that measured?
+This statement is not useful in its abstract sense.

+As defined by the instructor:

+Useful: When the reader is focused on what is important.

+Dangerous: When the reader cannot tell what will happen.

+Better: When the reader understands the code.

+The takeaway is this; It is irresponsible to knowingly avoid usage of a feature that can improve code readability.

 ### Coercion Exercise

+# Working With Coercion

+In this exercise, you will define some validation functions that check user inputs (such as from DOM elements).
+You'll need to properly handle the coercions of the various value types.

+## Instructions

+1. Define an `isValidName(..)` validator that takes one parameter, `name`.
+The validator returns `true` if all the following match the parameter (`false` otherwise):

+	- must be a string
+	- must be non-empty
+	- must contain non-whitespace of at least 3 characters

+2. Define an `hoursAttended(..)` validator that takes two parameters, `attended` and `length`.
+The validator returns `true` if all the following match the two parameters (`false` otherwise):

+	- either parameter may only be a string or number
+	- both parameters should be treated as numbers
+	- both numbers must be 0 or higher
+	- both numbers must be whole numbers
+	- `attended` must be less than or equal to `length`

 ### Coercion Exercise Solution

+The solution is as follows:

+{% highlight javascript %}

+function isValidName(name) {
+    if (
+        typeof name == "string" &&
+        name.trim().length >= 3
+        ) {
+            return true;
+    }
+    return false;
+}

+function hoursAttended(attended, length) {
+    if (
+        typeof attended == "string" &&
+        attended.trim() != ""
+    ) {
+        attended = Number(attended);
+    }

+    if (
+        typeof length == "string" &&
+        length.trim() != ""
+    ) {
+        length = Number(length);
+    }

+    if (
+        typeof attended == "number" &&
+        typeof length == "number" &&
+        attended >= 0 &&
+        length >= 0 &&
+        Number.isInteger(attended) &&
+        Number.isInteger(length) &&
+        attended <= length
+    ) {
+        return true;
+    }
+    return false
+}

+{% endhighlight %}

 ## Equality

 ### Double & Triple Equals

+`==` checks value (loose) and `===` checks value and type (strict)?
+This is a very common misconception. **If you're trying to understand your code, it's critical that you learn to think like JavaScript**  Check the JavaScript specification for [Abstract Equality Comparison](https://www.ecma-international.org/ecma-262/9.0/index.html#sec-abstract-equality-comparison) and [Strict Equality Comparison](https://www.ecma-international.org/ecma-262/9.0/index.html#sec-strict-equality-comparison) to dig deeper into the difference between `==` and `===`.
+When the types of the two elements you are comparing with `==` are the same, then (according to the spec) the `===` is performed.
+Ideally, you should try to have the value types and make that obvious as much as possible.
+You should not be doing equality comparisons when you have no idea what the types are.

+For `===` if the types are different, it returns `false`.
+The basic difference between `==` and `===` is whether or not we are going to allow any coercion to occur.
+JavaScript's equality is based on identity, not structure.
+Consider the following:

+{% highlight javascript %}

+let workshop1 = {
+    name: "Deep JS Foundations"
+};

+let workshop2 = {
+    name: "Deep JS Foundations"
+};

+if (workshop1 == workshop2) {
+    // never going to get here...
+}

+if (workshop1 === workshop2) {
+    // never going to get here...
+}

+{% endhighlight %}

+While, the above elements may be of the same type, they are effectively different from one another.
+However, if `workshop2 = workshop1` then we could get a true statement to return from a comparison of these two objects.

+In summary, `==` allows coercion (types different), `===` disallows coercion (types same).

 ### Coercive Equality

+*Like every other operation, is coercion helpful in an equality comparison or not?*

 ### Double Equals Algorithm